How to Install a Wildcard SSL Certificate on NGINX Server?

 Note: Make sure you adjust the file names so they can match the certificate files.

-It is important to restart Nginx and check if the certificate was installed properly.
+Restarting Nginx and checking if the certificate was installed properly is important.

 Tips To Consider

-When you wish to install Wildcard SSL certificate Nginx, you need to ensure that you are using the most recent version.
-This is important to not miss out on any updates that help enhance the compatibility of the browser.
-As such, your certificate is likely to work better and help protect your subdomains more vividly.
+You must use the most recent version when installing Wildcard SSL certificate Nginx.
+It is important not to miss out on any updates that help enhance the browser’s compatibility.
+As such, your certificate is likely to work better and help protect your subdomains more effectively.

-It is significant to update your SSL certificate to make sure you stay updated with the HTTPS encryption without any compromises.
+It is essential to update your SSL certificate to ensure you stay updated with HTTPS encryption without any compromise.
 For this purpose, you need to keep renewing your SSL certificate regularly.

 Installation of your certificate is generally a simple process.
-But to simplify it further and maintain it without any risk factors involved, it is best to leverage a Certificate Management service.
-So, find out about the most reputed CMS to have a seamless experience.
+However, it is best to leverage a Certificate Management service to simplify it further and maintain it without any risk factors involved.
+So, find out about the most reputable CMS to have a seamless experience.

-For this purpose, start by generating a CSR and private key.
+Start by generating a CSR and private key.
 Then, get your Wildcard SSL certificate and download the files to your server.
-After this, make sure you configure the Nginx server efficiently with the latest certificates and test the installation for minimal hindrances.
+After this, ensure you configure the Nginx server efficiently with the latest certificates and test the installation for minimal hindrances.
 And Voila!
 Your certificate is ready to operate.